Hurricane Peak

 Hurricane Peak is a 13,447 ft mountain summit located in San Juan County of southwest Colorado, United States.
 It is situated equidistant between the historic towns of Ouray and Silverton, and is approximately nine miles west of the Continental Divide.
 It is part of the San Juan Mountains which are a subset of the Rocky Mountains.
 Topographic relief is significant as the north aspect rises 1,200 ft above Lake Como in one-half mile.
-Neighbors include Abrams Mountain 3.4 miles to the north, and Red Mountain 2.2 miles to the west.
+Neighbors include Abrams Mountain 3.4 miles to the north, Red Mountain 2.2 miles to the west, and Tuttle Mountain 1.4 mile to the north.
 The Mountain Queen Mine, which is located on the east slope of Hurricane Peak at the head of California Gulch, is one of the oldest workings in the area and was most active from 1878 to 1880.
 The mountain's name, which has been officially adopted by the United States Board on Geographic Names, was in use in 1906 when Henry Gannett published it in the Gazetteer of Colorado.